The Senior Internship Program at Lincoln College

 Internships create opportunities for employers and students to create real-life learning beyond the classroom walls to develop workforce readiness, technical and interpersonal skills.
 This experience is invaluable to the development of the students.
 This process allows students to explore career options, engage with employers, develop relationships and networking skills, learn about the functions of an organization, and connect classroom learning to employment and careers.
 Click here to read more about the benefits of internships to both students and employers!

 Our internship semesters consist of Spring (January – May), Summer (May – August), and Fall (August – December) semesters.
-Our three credit hour internships consist of interns working at your site throughout a semester a minimum of 90 hours; our four credit hour internships consist of 120 hours on-site working hours throughout a semester; our six credit hour internships consist of 180 hours on-site working hours over a semester.
+Our three credit hour internships consist of interns working at your site throughout a semester a minimum of 90 hours and our four credit hour internships consist of 120 hours on-site working hours throughout a semester.

 How to Enroll in the Senior Internship

 To enroll in the Senior Internship Program, students must first complete the following checklist steps listed below.
 The pre-registration process may take a minimum of one – two months to complete depending on the internship site search and timeliness of the student submissions of each checklist step.
 Students are asked to plan accordingly.
 Each checklist step listed below must be reviewed and approved by the Internship Coordinator and Chair of the Department by the deadline listed below:

 Deadline for a Fall 2020 Internship: Friday, July 31

 Check List Steps

 Review the Full Overview of the Senior Internship: Click here to download and review.

-Step Four: Create a LinkedIn account AND/OR submit two letters of recommendation.
+Step Three: Internship candidate creates either a LinkedIn account and/or submits two letters of recommendation.
 Click here to download this step.